 What’s more, the median annual wage for the Event Coordinator jobs was $51,560 in May 2020.
 The lowest 10% earned less than $29,240, and the highest 10% more than $88,360.

 Our conclusion?
 The Event Coordinator job market is wide open for candidates.

-Top Event Coordinator resume sections that make the best layout
+Top event coordinator sections that make the best resume

 - Professional summary

 Event coordinator resume experience section: ultimate checklist